johnston9/shot-caller/TESTING.md

 - Use Case: Edit Scene Characters<br>

-  1. Scene Characters' "Role" and "Number" fileds cannot be edited but "Costume" can, - see below.<br>
+  1. Scene Characters' "Role" and "Number" fields cannot be edited but "Costume" can.
+See Scene Character Costume below.<br>

 #### Scene Character Costume
 Description:
 - Use Case: Edit Scene Characters' Costumes<br>

   1. Click on a character's, "3 Dots Edit/Delete" icon to open the Edit/Delete mini menu and select Edit, eg "Fritz".<br>
-  2. The "Add/Edit Costume" form opens.
+  2. The "Add/Edit Costume" form opens.<br>
-  3. Enter a value "1" and submit.
+  3. Enter a value "1" and submit.<br>
-  4. The value "1" is added to Fritz Costume.
+  4. The value "1" is added to Fritz Costume.<br>
   5. A success message displays saying - "Fritz's Costume Updated".<br>

 <p align="center"> <strong>Value "1" Entered in "Add/Edit Costume" form</strong></p>